ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Current issue,
-- Another suggestion from you was, Do something the computation time in a dense AV, In a dense if multiple AV shares their information that would be huge and summerizing the information is an another issue, what can we do for that. can we mention it as  issue and future work.
+- Another suggestion from you was, Do something the computation time in a dense AV,

+In a dense if multiple AV shares their information that would be huge and summerizing the information is an another issue, what can we do for that. can we mention it as  issue and future work.

-- what can we do for handle incorrect LLM outputs
+- what can we do for handle incorrect LLM outputs - try some emergency message or action that will take LLM if failed to interpreat

 - About thesis writing, i have seen seniors thesis and it is bit confusing, if you can give us some suggestion what can we add and what are prohabitate

 **Future Sceudle for me for the conference,**